Kids Closet Ideas: How to End the Clutter for Good

 Labels turn chaos into a system.
 Use printed labels for readers and picture labels for younger children.
 Color-coded bins can also designate categories: blue for sports gear, green for school supplies, red for dress-up clothes.

-Shared Closet Organization for Siblings
+How to Organize a Shared Closet for Siblings

 When two or more children share a closet, clear boundaries and smart design keep the peace.